qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 This notation eliminates the asymmetry (nonorthogonality) of functions in most programming languages, which allow an arbitrary number of arguments, but only a single return. ■

-## 3CHECK YOUR UNDERSTANDING

-### 1.
+3**CHECK YOUR UNDERSTANDING** 1.
 Name eight major categories of control-ﬂow mechanisms.
-2.
-What distinguishes* operators* from other sorts of functions?
+2. What distinguishes* operators* from other sorts of functions?

 *
   Explain the difference between* preﬁx*,* inﬁx*, and* postﬁx* notation.
 What is